CMS-InfoSec/Aether_2/docs/fastapi_entrypoints.md

 ## `/readyz` rollout progress

+Refer to [the readiness contract and rollout plan](deployment/readyz_rollout.md) for alerting, communication, and tracking details that back this table.

 | Service module | Status |
 | --- | --- |
 | `advisor_service.py` | ✅ Adopted shared router |